18:20

 I feel a lot of frustration or anger or I feel scared or I feel sad.

-Especially when you're vulnerable,
+Especially when you're vulnerable.

-You're truly vulnerable and say,
+You're truly vulnerable.

 I feel frustrated and scared right now.